Ballot Information

 Kansas law requires that candidate names be rotated by precinct.
 Ballot rotation ensures that candidates receive a equal opportunity to be the first name in the list of candidates for a contest.

-This process is calculated and completed for each contest on the ballot with the exception of precinct committee offices, 3rd class city office and drainage district offices, which are not subject to rotation.
+This process is calculated and completed for each contest on the ballot with the exception of precinct committee offices, 3rd class city offices, and drainage district offices, which are not subject to rotation.

 Write-In Candidates